oniatsu/fragment-stack/README.md

 The page life cycles is called on this order.
 - onResume → onForeground → onBackground → onPause

-## Add and remove, anywhere and anytime.
+## Add and remove pages, anywhere and anytime.

-You can get the registered FragmentStack like this.
+You can get the registered FragmentStack like this on any class.
 ```java
 FragmentStack.of(this)                     // If you want to get it on same activity/fragment
 // or